 RivelinCo is an arts centre ‘without walls’ which means we don’t have a single space that we always use.
-We work in lots of different places across Hillsborough and S6, and sometimes at other places in Sheffield.
+We work in lots of different spaces across Hillsborough and the surrounding areas, and sometimes at other places in Sheffield.
 Two of the spaces we use most often are the Pavilion and at the Bradbury Makers’ Shed in Hillsborough Park, so we have included information about those spaces below.
 Access information for other spaces we use can usually be found on the specific event booking page/s.

 Accessibility is really important to us.
 If you have any questions or would like to chat about your access requirements, please get in touch with us by emailing email@example.com or calling 0114 327 1670.
 We are a small team so may not always be available to take a call straight away, but if you leave a message we will always get back to you.

 Feeling anxious or nervous: If you are feeling anxious about coming to an activity, or it would help you to see the space before you come, we can arrange for someone to meet you in advance.

 Prices: ‘Pay what you can’ means you can attend for free, or choose to give a donation of your choice.
 It’s a fair way to make sure everyone can take part, no matter how much money they have.
 Some of our tickets have a cost, but we subsidise them to be as affordable as possible.
 If you can afford to pay a little extra, you can choose to donate more at a ‘pay what you can’ activity, or select a ‘pay it forward’ ticket at a paid activity.
 Your kind contribution will fund bursaries for local people who couldn’t otherwise afford to come.